 The global Input Error bit is formed from the ‘OR’ of all bits in the Input Error Latch.

 The Error Check Result, Input Error Count, Input Error Latch and Input Error bit can all be read via IPBus.
 A single IPBus command is provided to clear all of these registers.
 The Error Check Result and Input Error Count are included in the readout data for the current bunch crossing.
-The eFEX L1Topo does not generate any other external error signal, so data monitoring or regular hardware scanning must detect an error condition.
+The L1Topo does not generate any other external error signal, so data monitoring or regular hardware scanning must detect an error condition.
 Latency

-A breakdown of the estimated latency of the real-time path of the L1Topo is given in the TD1R [1.1] .
+A breakdown of the estimated latency of the real-time path of the L1Topo is given in the ATLAS TDAQ System Phase-1 Upgrade Technical Design Report [1.1] .

 Readout Data Path

-readout bandwidth calculation table should go in the functional section, as a subsection of readout – should be noted that Phase-2 drive the requirements.

-readout section needs to describe XTOBs

-Add to the readout functional section: for a particular bunch crossing, the tob data (and XTOB data when enabled) maybe empty . in such cases a control word is inserted into the readout path to indicate this.
-This word, which is used for flow-control, is internal to the efex. it is not passed to the ROD.

-On receipt of an L1A signal, the eFEX L1Topo provides data to a number of systems: in Run 3, it provides RoI data to Level-2; in Run 4, it provides RoI data to L1Track and L1Calo (the eFEX L1Topo being part of L0Calo in Run 4); in both Run 3 and Run 4, it provides data to the DAQ system.
+On receipt of an L1A signal, the L1Topo provides data to a number of systems: in Run 3, it provides RoI data to Level-2; in Run 4, it provides RoI data to L1Track and L1Calo (the L1Topo being part of L0Calo in Run 4); in both Run 3 and Run 4, it provides data to the DAQ system.
 Collectively, these data are referred to here as readout data.